 WorkFirst

 The WorkFirst program assists parents receiving TANF/cash assistance to achieve their educational and employment goals.
-Students may enroll in Adult Basic Education, GED, High School+, English as a Second Language or Professional Technical program.
+Students may enroll in Adult Basic Education, GED, High School+, English as a Second Language, Professional Technical, and Transfer Degrees that train for a specific career.

 Types of Assistance